small droplets hanging

 early morning fog

 There is rain and some thunder in the forecast for later today.
-We decide to change direction and start from the opposite direction of Kemble mountain and walk back to where we stopped yesterday.
+We decide to change direction and start from the opposit side of Kemble mountain and walk back to where we stopped yesterday.
 I am hoping to cover a lot of ground before the rain starts by doing the roadside walking first.
 We can climb Kemble mountain (again!) instead of going downhill on a slippery slope.
 If need be, we can always be picked up if the weather turns nasty.

-AJ uses the Bruce trail App and I had planned out our route using the paper map from edition 29.
+AJ uses the Bruce trail App and I have planned out our route using the paper map from edition 29.
 There is some discrepancy about the distances today.
 According to me we are walking 14.2 km, but AJ claims it is closer to 17 km.
-There is a link on the website where you can check for changes to the trail but I had not done that…
+There is a link on the website where you can check for changes to the trail but I have not done that…

 We walk a while through the forest along the escarpment looking down onto a farm with a whole herd of white cattle and then start our road side walking.